Sensory play is so engaging for kids of all ages. Here’s how to use baking soda, vinegar and glitter to create magic potions that fizz!

 Summer and sensory play!
 They just go together.
-I love that the warm weather means those of us with mess aversions can breathe a little easier by taking it all outside!
+I love that the warm weather means those of us with aversions to mess can breathe a little easier by taking it all outside!
 Sensory play is at its best outdoors where kids can engage all of their senses.

 In the past few weeks, my go-to activity when sibling tension gets high or when a playdate reaches a lull has been the awesomest, easiest, most engaging bit of sensory wonder…

 It’s an incredibly simple set-up with a few ingredients that you probably already have around the house.
 These glitter potions have kept my kids (and their friends) occupied for long stretches of time, especially in that late afternoon pre-dinner witching hour.

 Ready to find out how to bring fizzy glitter potions, giggles, and intense expressions of concentration and wonder to your own backyard?

 Here’s what you need to set-up a fizzy glitter potion station…

 - Ball jars, glasses, or other clear containers